 Dyspnea, which some refer to as shortness of breath, is a feeling that you cannot breathe enough air into your lungs.
 During this, you may also experience tightness in your chest.

-If you’ve ever felt you couldn’t breathe in enough air, you’ve experienced a condition known medically as dyspnea.
-Shortness of breath can be a symptom of health problems, often related to heart or lung disease.
-But you can also experience temporary dyspnea after an intense workout.
+This shortness of breath can be a symptom of health conditions, often relating to heart or lung disease.
+However, you can also experience temporary dyspnea after an intense workout or other physical activity.

 Dyspnea that occurs after strenuous exercise is understandable.
-However, seek medical attention if any of the following occurs:
+However, you should seek medical attention if any of the following occurs: